 .IO domains, still on the march!

-Something which cannot be said for the lists and list of .COM domains sitting on the books of major corporations and investment funds.
+Something which cannot be said for the lists and lists of .COM domains sitting on the books of major corporations and investment funds.

 What’s the Stalker.io proposition?

-Regarding how Stalker.io goes about its business, it’s such a common pop culture parlance that there’s surprising range in how you can deploy it, and the corresponding results and overall impact you can expect.
+Regarding how Stalker.io goes about its business, it’s such a popular pop culture trope and common parlance that there’s surprising range in how you can deploy it, and the corresponding results and overall impact you can expect.
 The edge is obviously there, so it’s up to you how hard you allow it to cut.
-It is a unique and fun ‘antibrandable’ domain that if use proficiently could garner disproportionate user attention and relatability.
+It is a unique and fun ‘antibrandable’ domain that, if used proficiently, could garner disproportionate user attention and relatability.

-Our designer had much fun playing around with the logos for this one, as the messaging can be tipped to extremes by even the most minute of palette or style changes.
+Our designer had much fun playing around with the logos for this one, as the messaging can be tipped to extremes by even the most minute change in palette or style.

 If a word is right on the edge like that, but can be flipped from razor to marshmallow in a paint stroke, it’s also a very good sign that your brand is adding something new and intriguing — in one way or another.